What’s New in 2026

 • Accept any appropriate job offers.

-Eligible employees may be able to access unemployment benefits up to $350 a week for up to 12 weeks.
-Employees can apply for unemployment benefits online via the Division of Employment Security’s website
+Eligible employees may be able to access unemployment benefits up to $350 a week for between 12 and 20 weeks, depending on the unemployment rate.
+Employees can apply for unemployment benefits online via MyNCUIBenefits.

 Employers must prominently display an unemployment benefits poster informing employees of their eligibility for unemployment benefits and how to apply.